 - Kind Fruit & Nut Almond & Coconut

 - Kind Plus Peanut Butter Dark Chocolate + Protein

 - Kind Plus Dark Chocolate Cherry Cashew + Antioxidants

-For a food item to be considered “healthy” in the FDA’s eyes, it must have 1g or less of saturated fat and it can’t have more than 15% of its calories from saturated fat.
+For a food item to be considered healthy in the FDA’s eyes, it must have one gram or less of saturated fat, and it can’t have more than 15% of its calories from saturated fat.

-As you saw in this guide, saturated fats are healthy for you as long as they’re from the right sources, such as the three I just listed.
+As you can see in the good fats vs. bad fats guide, saturated fats are healthy fats — as long as they’re from the right sources, such as the three previously listed foods.

-- Raise HDL (“good” cholesterol) in your blood to prevent buildup of LDL (“bad” cholesterol) in your arteries to better your overall HDL/LDL ratio
+- Raise HDL (“good” cholesterol) in your blood to prevent buildup of LDL (“bad” cholesterol) in your arteries to improve your overall HDL/LDL ratio.

 In one study of close to 350,000 participants, scientists learned there was “no significant evidence” for associating dietary saturated fat with increased risks for heart disease[*].